React nodes

 For now, it's super important that you experiment with useState()

-to implement such kinds of elementary programs.
-They may seem elementary, for sure, but the more you code them, indeed the better you'll become in React.
+to implement simple, elementary programs.
+They may seem elementary, for sure, but the more you code them, the better you'll become in React.

-The next two exercises get you to code such programs using all of the knowledge that you obtained thus far in this course.
-After the exercises, we'll move over to unravel the power of JSX and explore it in extreme detail.
+The upcoming two exercises get you to code such programs using all of the knowledge that you obtained thus far in this course.
+And even before that, up next we have a React Basics quiz ready for you to test your comprehension of this chapter.